Sequential Rank and Preference Learning with the Bayesian Mallows Model: Introduction

 The MCMC algorithm of \citet{vitelliProbabilisticPreferenceLearning2017} has some drawbacks, however.
 The user has to set tuning parameters for the proposal distributions for precision parameters, modal rankings, and latent rankings.
 It hence may require several pilot runs for obtaining sufficient acceptance probabilities.
 Second, in settings where data arrive sequentially, updating the posteriors requires running the full algorithm from scratch.
 The goal of this paper is to alleviate these issues.
 To this end, we propose a nested sequential Monte Carlo (SMC$^{2}$) algorithm \citep{chopinSMC2EfficientAlgorithm2013,fulopEfficientLearningSimulation2013}, which requires minimum user input and efficiently updates posterior distributions when new data arrive.
 The algorithm is straightforward to parallelize and is an extension of the work by \citet{steinSequentialInferenceMallows2023}, who proposed a sequential Monte Carlo (SMC) algorithm using a resample-move scheme \citep{berzuiniRESAMPLEMOVEFilteringCrossModel2001,chopinSequentialParticleFilter2002,gilksFollowingMovingTarget2001}.

+A motivating example is shown in Figure \ref{fig:f1-data-plot}, showing race results from the Formula 1 seasons 2022-2024.\footnote{Data were downloaded from \href{https://github.com/toUpperCase78/formula1-datasets}{https://github.com/toUpperCase78/formula1-datasets}.} We included the 16 drivers who completed 50 or more of the total 68 races, and computed rankings from the results of each race.
+If we assume that the underlying skills of the drivers -- as well as the performance of the cars and teams -- are relatively stable across the three seasons, the results of each race can be viewed as a noisy assessment of the underlying true ranking.
+Using the SMC$^{2}$ algorithm proposed in this paper we can easily update the posterior distribution for the ranking of the drivers after each race.
+We will revisit these data in Section \ref{sec:applications}.

 The paper proceeds as follows.
 In Section \ref{sec:Background} we provide necessary background on the Bayesian Mallows model.
 In Section \ref{sec:SequentialInference} we propose an SMC$^{2}$ algorithm for the Bayesian Mallows model with partial rankings or pairwise preference data.
-In Section \ref{sec:SimulationExperiments} we report the results of simulation experiments demonstrating the algorithm.
+In Section \ref{sec:TopologicalOrderings} we investigate the computational requirements for computing topological orderings -- an essential part of the algorithms.
+In Section \ref{sec:SimulationExperiments} we report the results of simulation experiments and in Section \ref{sec:applications} we revisit the Formula 1 data.
 We conclude and discuss further developments in Section \ref{sec:Discussion}.
 An R \citep{rcoreteamLanguageEnvironmentStatistical2024} package providing an API to our C++ implementation is available from GitHub\footnote{\href{https://github.com/osorensen/BayesMallowsSMC2}{https://github.com/osorensen/BayesMallowsSMC2}} and R code for reproducing all the results in the paper is available from our OSF repository.\footnote{\href{https://osf.io/pquk4/}{https://osf.io/pquk4/}}